francopub/francopub.github.io/blog/_posts/2017-04-17-Sure-It-Took-Longer.md

 		regex = "\n\*\*(.*?)\*\*\n"
 		subst = r"\n# \1\n"
 		mdFile_contents = re.sub(regex, subst, mdFile_contents)
+        #replace bolded text on its own line
+        #with h1's on their own lines
 		mdFile_opened.write(mdFile_contents)
 		mdFile_opened.close()
 		print "Headings inside of " + mdFile + " adjusted!"

 		revertdocx = pypandoc.convert_file(mdFile, 'docx', outputfile= mdFileName + ".docx")
 		print mdFile + "converted back to DOCX"

 {% endhighlight %}

-Wow, quick update, this script has maybe been running for like 20 minutes at least.
-Hope nothing went wrong!😅
+Wow, this script has maybe been running for like 20 minutes at least (Update: 30 minutes?).
+Hope nothing is going wrong!😅

+Maybe this did take a little longer, but it has certainly been a lot less work, and writing a Python script is a lot more interesting than opening up 30 Word documents.
+Which I'm going to have to do anyway.
+(There wasn't really any way contextually to regex in the H2's).